cylc/cylc-admin/docs/cylc-8-tasks.md

   - Docker spawner?
   - support users with no local account?

-Summary (March): primary functionality demonstrated, with no need to modify JupyterHub code.
+Update (March): primary functionality demonstrated, with no need to modify JupyterHub code.
 Still remains to be seen whether UI support for other-user views and site authorization can be done with vanilla JupyterHub.